Walking Down Madison

-"Walking Down Madison" is a 1991 song by Kirsty MacColl featuring Aniff Cousins.
-It charted at No. 23 on the UK Singles Chart and impacted a number of Billboard charts.
+"Walking Down Madison" is a song by British singer and songwriter Kirsty MacColl featuring British DJ and rapper Aniff Cousins, released by Virgin Records on 7 May 1991 as the lead single from MacColl's third studio album, Electric Landlady (1991).
+It was written by her with Johnny Marr and produced by Steve Lillywhite.
+The song charted at No. 23 on the UK Singles Chart and impacted a number of US Billboard charts.
+Its accompanying music video was filmed on Madison Avenue in New York City.

 Background

 The song was written after MacColl was searching for a new musical direction but instead found writer's block; she tried writing things and asked others to try but it failed to click.
 Meanwhile, Smiths guitar player Johnny Marr had just come away from the Smiths (they'd split up a week earlier) and had written a song with the intent of writing a dance-based guitar record.
 Despite it being the first song he had written after the split of the Smiths, he had kept it to one side for his own solo record after the presentation of some of his new material resulted in his friends stealing the tracks.
 Marr sent MacColl a tape containing the demo and other ideas as he was not interested in writing words at the time.
 Once MacColl had heard his guitar, she adjoined it with her lyrics and assembled a melody, and recorded the results at Electric Lady Studio.
-The track also sports a more hip-hop-influenced sound than her previous work and features production from her-then husband Steve Lillywhite.
+The track also sports a more hip-hop-influenced sound than her previous work and features production from her then-husband Steve Lillywhite.
 It also features rapper Aniff Cousins, who came to MacColl's attention after she heard the single "Black Whip" by his band Chapter and the Verse.

-In a 1991 interview with Melody Maker, MacColl commented on the song's social message, "It was quite an observational song, I really did see a beaming boy from Harlem, even if it wasn't on Madison.
+In a 1991 interview with Daily Record, MacColl commented on the song's social message, "I was in New York and became aware of the contrast between the enormous skyscrapers – these huge symbols of power and wealth – and people sleeping in shop doorways.
+Walking down Madison Avenue, it hits you all the time.
+It's terrible."
+She added to Melody Maker, "It was quite an observational song, I really did see a beaming boy from Harlem, even if it wasn't on Madison.
 It's a nod to Bob Marley, it's 'I Shot the Sheriff', really, isn't it!
 That idea of being pulled for something you may or may not have done, and that you're more likely to get pulled if you look a certain way."

-"Walking Down Madison" was released in 1991 opening the album Electric Landlady, on which it is the longest song.
+"Walking Down Madison" was released as a single in the UK on 7 May 1991.
+It was also the opening track on MacColl's 1991 album Electric Landlady, on which it is the longest song.
 However, on most of her compilation albums, the 7" edit is used instead of the full album version.
 A selection of remixes by Howard Gray appeared across the various single formats.